Oaxaca en la historia y en el mito: Codex Names

 The Vienna Codex mentioned above is also known as Codex Vindobonensis (Mexicanus 1) and of late also known as Codex Yuta Tnoho, named after its area of origin, not after Vienna where it ended up in Europe.
 Currently the area of Yuta Tnoho is called Santiago Apoala and it is located in the state of Oaxaca.
 In Mixtec mythology Yuta Tnoho is the birthplace of the Mixtec people.
 The birth of the Mixtec people is captured in the original codex by a Yuta Tnoho Tree of life.
 The tree of life is a key element in many of the world's mythologies and the artist has made it the largest image of the prehispanic panel.
 Although García Bustos has not duplicated the original codex as he has in other instances.

+Apoala Today

+When tourists visit Santiago Apoala today they can see why the beauty of the spot convinced the Mixtecs that humankind originated here.

 Mixtec Tree of Life

 Codices helped hereditary rulers establish their right to govern from one generation to another.
 The codices also demonstrated that the gods played a role in the birth of rulers, thereby establishing their connection to the gods.
 And the stories depicted of subsequent generations of family members illustrated their divine right to rule.